St Wulfram's Church, Grantham

 St Wulfram's Church, Grantham, is the Anglican parish church of Grantham in Lincolnshire, England.
-The church is a Grade I listed building and has the second tallest spire in Lincolnshire after Louth's parish church.
+The church is a Grade I listed building and has the second tallest spire in Lincolnshire after St James' Church, Louth.

+Vicars

+The Reverend William Glaister was the curate and later vicar of the church in 1876.
+His sister Elizabeth Glaister was a novelist with an interest in embroidery.
+She created ecclesiastical embroideries for the church.

+The spire

 In his book England's Thousand Best Churches, Simon Jenkins begins his description of St Wulfram's: "Here is the finest steeple in England", and in 2020 an online contest run by poet Jay Hulme named it as the finest non-cathedral English church.